-There are a couple big ticket items in Sri Lanka you can do that will cost money, namely, taking a safari!
+There are a couple of big ticket items in Sri Lanka that you can do which will cost money, namely, taking a safari!

 Taking a safari is easily one of the best things to do in Sri Lanka.
 There are tons of options, and it’s not as pricey as some African safaris, and you’ll see loads of animals!